mjsvenson/mjsvenson/README.md

 # 👋 Matthew Svenson

 Hi!
-I'm Matthew, a passionate software developer with a strong foundation in web development and software engineering.
-I specialize in creating dynamic and responsive web applications using modern technologies.
+I'm Matthew, a passionate software developer with a strong foundation in software engineering.
 I am committed to writing clean and efficient code to bring innovative ideas to life.

 ---